 "The building’s two wings provide the separate identities, while the cross-stair with its meeting rooms binds them together," says architect Carey Lyons.
 This biosciences research building facility by Lyons boasts a complex look with prismatic windows with a pine palette.
 It perfectly reflects the University's intellectually joined diversity.

-  674 clicks in 28 w
+Research: 1,289 clicks in 186 w

 Segment: Neutral, 18-55